SXNG2008/Metro_Management_Systems/README.md

 - `transactions`
 - `journeys`

-Foreign keys are used to establish relationships between passengers, smart cards, stations, journeys, and transactions.
+Foreign keys are used to establish relationships betwen passengers, smart cards, stations, journeys, and transactions.

 ## Requirements